clux/modul8/Readme.md

 They can, however, show up in the dependency tree if desirable.

 ## Learn more
-The [docs](http://clux.github.com/modul8) should contain everything you could ever want to know about modul8 and probably more.
+The [full documentation site](http://clux.github.com/modul8) should contain everything you could ever want to know about modul8 and probably more.
 Read it, try it out, and give feedback if you like or hate it / parts of it, or if you want to contribute.

 modul8 is a relatively fresh project of mine.
 It was crafted out of necessity, but it has grown into something larger.